CyrusRoshan/pickture/README.md

 1. Repeat

 ### You can now:
-1. Toss whatever jumble of folders you have together
+1. Toss whatever jumble of folders and pictures you have together! 🤠📚🗃
-1. Slap open `pickture`
+1. Slap open 👋 `pickture`!
-1. Smash some keys to toss photos in folders ("keep," "delete," "photos with dogs in them," whatever category you want)
+1. Smash some keys 😤🤜🎹 to toss photos in folders! _(a key/output folder can mean "keep," "delete," "photos with dogs in them," whatever category you want)_
-1. Look at your nicely sorted photos!
+1. Look at your _nicely sorted_ photos! 😊

 ## Installation